gregsaun/prusa_i3_bear_upgrade/doc/openbuilds_shop_list.md

 If a store in your country does not sell Pre-Cut V-Slots, try to send an email.

-You can participate to complete those tables using [this issue](https://github.com/gregsaun/prusa_i3_bear_upgrade/issues/4).
+You can contribute to those tables using [this issue](https://github.com/gregsaun/prusa_i3_bear_upgrade/issues/4).
 Thanks!

 ## Europe